Virtual Training & Webinars

 - Update on IUDs and Implants for all staff and clinicians, with emphasis on evidence-based guidelines and case-based learning.
 Includes discussion of LARC as part of the contraceptive method mix and clinical questions related to method selection, hormones, and side effects, as well as approaches to streamline access.

-- Clinical Practicum for clinicians, including screening for IUDs and implants, patient-centered tips for addressing side effects, and interactive review of complex cases.
+- Clinical Practicum for clinicians, including screening for contraception methods, patient-centered tips for addressing side effects, and interactive review of complex cases.

 - Cultural Humility, Implicit Bias, and Reproductive Justice explores implicit bias and how applying the principles of cultural humility can improve the quality of contraceptive care.
 Through guided exercises and self-reflection, participants practice strategies and techniques to improve clinical outcomes.
 We also partner with Reproductive Justice (RJ) organizations to review examples of reproductive coercion, principles of RJ, and healthcare implications.

 - Sharing the Science offers strategies for presenting scientific data, using a patient-centered approach.
 Participants discuss case studies, including patient concerns about weight gain, breakthrough bleeding, side effects, and pregnancy ambivalence, and practice offering non-judgmental counseling in challenging, but common, real-world scenarios.